-I will preface this page by saying the following are strictly my opinions on the topic and not everyone will agree with me.
+I will preface this page by saying these are strictly my opinions on the topic and not everyone will agree with me.
 That’s fine.
 These are just my opinions based upon my own personal experiences.
 I will also say that tattoos are not for everybody.
 If you have doubts, just don’t or wait until you are sure you want to commit.
 I would never pressure anyone to get a tattoo.

 The first question everyone wants to know is “does it hurt?”
 Well, let’s think about what a tattoo machine does for a second and the answer will become clear.
 A tattoo machine uses an oscillator (either a rotary motor or electromagnetic coils) to insert and withdraw a cluster of needles (between 3 and 25 of them) into and out of the skin at approximately 100 times per second.
 Now, you tell me whether or not getting a tattoo hurts.
 That’s what I thought.